Reflecting on 2017…

 What did I accomplish in 2017?

 - Made mead.
 Over the course of the last year, I have increased my knowledge and experience with making fermented products.
 While it is not quite there yet in terms of the flavors I am looking for, I can proudly say that I have produced consumable versions of honey, strawberry and cherry mead (pictured below).
-The best piece of advice that I have regarding alcohol production is that cleanliness, sanitation, and patients go a long way.
+The best piece of advice that I have regarding alcohol production is that cleanliness, sanitation, and patience go a long way.
 Also, it takes awhile to get the proportions right – something I am still working on.

 - Smoked a Turkey.
 I have decided that I will no longer be making a traditional turkey every again.
 The beauty pictured below was smoked over the course of 5 hours using hickory wood chips and game out quite beautifully – tender, flavorful, and juicy.
 I will say though that I would like to explore some more creative ways to smoke my meat that help to avoid the gaseous flavors that are slightly imparted from a propane smoker.
 For my second try and smoking food, I am very satisfied with the outcome.
 Win!